aktrikx/arjun_khatiwada/README.md

 ## Professional Summary

-A business intelligence analyst who is extremely motivated and has 7+ years of professional experience, a data analyst with expertise in business intelligence, and a data science enthusiast.
+A business intelligence analyst who is extremely motivated and has 7+ years of professional experience in the field of retails and Education and a data science enthusiast who is interested in real life Data Science related Projects.

+## Skills

+- Business Intelligence Tools
+- Machine Learning
+- Excel, Google Sheet
+- Jupyter notebook, Google Collab
+- SQL
+- Python
+- Data Analysis
+- AWS EC2, Lambda
+- Alibaba Cloud
+- GitHub
+- Mathematics

+## Education

+- **Master of Science in Data Science** – In Progress (2023 to 2024)
+  Teesside University London, UK
+- **Master of Science In Mathematics** – 2013 to 2015
+  Tribhuvan University, Kathmandu, Nepal
+- **Bachelor of Science In Mathematics** – 2009 to 2012
+  North Bengal University, Darjeeling, India

+## Certifications

+- Python for Data Science and Machine Learning Bootcamp (Udemy, 2023)
+- SQL for Data Science (Coursera, 2022)
+- Python Data Structure (Coursera, 2022)
+- Python classes and inheritance (Coursera, 2020)
+- Fundamentals of Reinforcement Learning (Coursera, 2020)
+- Data Science with Python (Broadway Infosys, 2018)

 ## Experiences